romland/llemmings/README.md

 ## Random thoughts
 Brave new world.
+All about the specifiprompts.
 The age of average (text).
-All about the specifiprompts.
-How dumb these LLMs are.
-How clever these LLMs are.
+How clever/dumb/neither these LLMs are.
-How they are neither.
 How it still feels like programming.
 But is it.
+It is still creating.
+Which is what we like.
+Right.

-Oh, woe is me.
+Oh, woe is us.